Jeanritah/CDMO-project-/source/CP/models/model_notes.md

 # MISSING TASKS

+- [ ] adjust tables for ashmi if necessary and generate them

 - [ ] finish connecting jean's part
-- [ ] connect ashmi part

 - [ ] connect angela's part
-- [ ] adjust tables for ashmi
+- [ ] check that the docker works for Angela's part
 - [ ] adjust tables for angela

 - [ ] end your report part!
-- [ ] check that the docker works for jean's part
-- [ ] check that the docker works for Ashmi's part
-- [ ] check that the docker works for Angela's part
 - [ ] adjust the final readme

+- [x] connect ashmi part
+- [x] check that the docker works for jean's part
+- [x] check that the docker works for Ashmi's part
 - [x] connect jean part
 - [x] adjust jean's part so that result in json is saved following the general naming rules
 - [x] adjust tables for jean, why no result is printed